PAR - DUB

 KAYAK’s top tips for finding a cheap flight from Paris to Dublin

-• Looking for a cheap flight from Dublin to Paris?
-25% of our users found flights on this route for £22 or less one-way.
+• Looking for a cheap flight from Paris to Dublin?
+25% of our users found flights on this route for £60 or less one-way and £39 or less round-trip.

 • You can spend some time relaxing at Dublin Airport (DUB) in the reading area located by Gate E or head to the T1 or T2 lounges and enjoy complimentary snacks, drinks, and reading material for around €40.